Irina Yarovaya: Political biography

 From 1997 to 2007, she was a member in Yabloko Party, and was elected to the Council of People's Deputies of Kamchatka Oblast, where she served as head of the Kamchatka Regional Council, member of her party's Central Bureau and Vice-Chairman of her party.

 She was elected to the 5th (2007) as well as the 6th (2011) and the 7th State Duma of the Russian Federation (2016).
 On 21 December 2011 she became the Head of the Parliamentary Committee for Security and Anti-Corruption.

 On 27 June 2016 she was included in the election list of the United Russia Party as a frontrunner in the Far East region, which virtually guaranteed her being elected to the 7th State Duma in September 2016.

+Sanctions

+She was sanctioned by the UK government on 11 March 2022 in relation to the Russo-Ukrainian War.